6 KPIs Every Gaming Company Should Measure and Track

 5. Churn rate

 Churn captures how many players are no longer playing your game.
-High churn, naturally, is considered to be bad because you need to backfill churned users with new users just to maintain the status quo and it hurts your growth.
+High churn, naturally, is considered to be bad because you need to backfill churned users with new users just to maintain the status quo, and it hurts your growth.

 The churn rate can be as simple as the opposite of your retention rate.
-So if your retention rate is 40%, then your churn rate is 1-40%=60%.
+So, if your retention rate is 40%, then your churn rate is 1-40%=60%.

 Churn rate = 1 - retention rate

 You can also look at it from the perspective of how many players are no longer playing your game after a specified period of time.
 You may decide that, say, 28 days of no play is indicative of a churned user.
-In this case, your churn rate would measure this.
+In this case, your churn rate would include this.

 6. Conversion rate

 Measuring your ability to turn free users into paying users is a high priority for investors.
-A high conversion rate is, of course, favorable.
+A high conversion rate is, of course, favourable.
 The conversion rate measures the number of users that have made a purchase during a specific time period.

 Conversion rate = Unique users that have made a purchase within a specific time period / total number of users within the specific time period